-As a cyclist, you must practice the utmost care to protect yourself on Reading’s streets.
+As a cyclist, you must practice the utmost care to protect yourself on Philadelphia or Reading’s streets.
 Unfortunately, we cannot always account for the actions of others, which can lead to devastating accidents.

 Some of the most common Reading bicycle accidents include:

 - Right-Hook Crashes: These accidents occur when a motor vehicle fails to move far enough ahead of a cyclist before beginning a right turn.
 When this occurs, the bicyclist riding straight ahead can be struck by the car.

 - Dooring: Dooring occurs when a driver or passenger does not exercise due care when opening their door, and striking a passing bicyclist.

 - Overtaking Crashes: These collisions occur when a motor vehicle does not overtake properly and collides with a cyclist from behind.

 If you have been involved in any of the above collisions, call the Reading bicycle accident lawyers of Munley Law.

 The Centers for Disease Control and Prevention (CDC) estimate that approximately 1,000 bicyclists die and over 130,000 are injured in crashes in the United States every year.
 While you are more likely to sustain serious injury when involved in a collision with a car, the law doesn’t automatically assume that the motor vehicle driver is at-fault for a bicycle collision.